ATTIC-TOURS/rag/paper/sections/appendices/B. Survey Questionnaires.md

 #### Section D: Improvements

-6. In your opinion, what improvements would help you respond faster and more consistently to customer inquiries?
+6. In your opinion, what improvements would help you respond faster and more consistently to Messenger inquiries about Japan visas?

+#### Section E: Common Questions

+7. From your experience, what are the top 3–5 most frequently asked questions about Japan visa inquiries you receive on Messenger?

+8. How often do you receive repeated questions from different customers (e.g., the same requirement being asked multiple times in one week)?

+    - ☐ Rarely (less than once a week)

+    - ☐ Occasionally (1–2 times a week)

+    - ☐ Frequently (3–5 times a week)

+    - ☐ Very frequently (almost daily)

+    - ☐ Always (multiple times daily)

 ### B.2 Survey for Evaluating the Prototype (Travel Agency Staff as Testers)